Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 VLMEvalKit (the python package name is vlmeval) is an open-source evaluation toolkit of large vision-language models (LVLMs).
 It enables one-command evaluation of LVLMs on various benchmarks, without the heavy workload of data preparation under multiple repositories.
 It supports many popular LMMs such as GPT-4v, GPT-4o, Gemini, LLaVA, InternVL,Qwen-VL etc, and many benchmark datasets such as MME, OCRBench, DocVQA, TextVQA etc.

-Another GitHub respository worth paying attention is
+Another GitHub repository worth paying attention is

 [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval)